A Framework for Bidirectional Decoding: Case Study in Morphological Inflection: Analysis of Results

 \subsection{Length of Output Forms}

-Figure \ref{fig:lengths} shows the accuracies by output form length for the baseline BL2 and our method xH-Rerank. xH-Rerank clearly outperforms the baseline at every length, but especially excels for longer outputs ($\geq$ 16 characters).
-This may be due to the bidirectional model's decreased risk of ``snowballing": it can delay the prediction of an uncertain token by generating on the opposite side first, a property not shared with unidirectional models.
+Figure \ref{fig:lengths} shows the accuracies by output form length for BL2 and our best method xH-Rerank. xH-Rerank outperforms the baseline at every length (except 10), but especially excels for longer outputs ($\geq$ 16 characters).
+This may be due to the bidirectional model's decreased risk of ``snowballing'': it can delay the prediction of an uncertain token by generating on the opposite side first, a property not shared with unidirectional models.